dojo-sim/ContactImplicitMPC.jl/README.md

 ### API
 - [ ] Decide over the use of SVector vs SizedVector
-- [ ] Ensure that the symbolic-generated functions are allocation free fast
+- [ ] Ensure that the symbolic-generated functions are allocation free and fast

 ### Visualization
 - [ ] Add friction cone visualization